Central and West Asia

 No amount/estimate: April, The National Bank of the Kyrgyz Republic (NBKR, the central bank) will postpone enactment of several financial regulations until further notice.
 In addition, it took the following decisions: (i) liquidity ratio is lowered to a minimum of 30% (from the current 45%); (ii) liquidity ratio requirements (7-day and overnight/instant) will be removed; and (iii) minimum threshold level for mandatory reserve requirements is reduced from 80% to 70%.

 |01C - Forex operations info_outline||KGS36,429,938,109||USD488,300,000||

-April, The National Bank of the Kyrgyz Republic has already sold USD217 million of foreign exchange reserves so far (about 50% more than total FX interventions for the whole year of 2019).
+As of September 10, The National Bank of the Kyrgyz Republic has already sold USD234 million of foreign exchange reserves [update].

 |02 - Credit creation info_outline||KGS3,495,000,000||USD46,846,319|